 Investing in our securities involves a high degree of risk.
-In addition to the other information contained in this annual report on Form 10-K, the following information should be carefully considered before making an investment in our common stock.
+In addition to the other information contained in this Annual Report, including the financial statements and related notes contained in Part II, Item 8 - "Financial Statements and Supplementary Data" and the discussion in Part II, Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Annual Report, the following information should be carefully considered before making an investment in our common stock.
 The risk factors described below are the principal risk factors associated with an investment in our securities, as well as those factors generally associated with a business development company with investment objectives, investment policies, capital structure or trading markets similar to ours.
 The risks set out below are not the only risks we face.
 Additional risks and uncertainties not presently known to us or not presently deemed material by us might also impair our operations and performance.
 If any of the following events occur, our business, financial condition and results of operations could be materially and adversely affected.
-In such case, our NAV and the trading price of our common stock could decline, resulting in potential investment loss.
+In such case, our NAV and the trading price of our common stock could decline, and you could lose all or part of your investment in our common stock.